bdharrington7/nodebb-plugin-import-vanilla/README.md

     * Enable with `{ "importKudos": true }`

 - ####Bookmarks:
-   * The place you left off in a topic is preserved
+   * The place each user left off in a topic is preserved
    * Enable with `{ "importBookmarks": true }`

+- ####Attachments:
+   * Move or copy the whole `<Vanilla Root>/uploads/FileUpload` folder into the `NodeBB/public/uploads` folder.
+   * Grabs records from the GDN_Media table to get the file paths of your attachments on the file system

 ### Known issues:
 * Not Migrated: